Brushfam/learn-page/docs/OpenBrush/smart-contracts/utils/checkpoints.md

 ```

 ## Step 2: Add field in your Storage, that uses Checkpoints
-For example, you want to save how total supply of your token changes over time.
 Then you need to add a field in your Storage, that uses Checkpoints.
 ```rust
 #[ink(storage)]